Sports Management Salary and Job Outlook

 What is the job growth for the field?

-- Coaches and Scouts—6 percent, a little slower than average
+- Coaches and Scouts—13 percent, faster than average

-- Sports Agent/Manager—9 percent, a little faster than average
+- Sports Marketing Manager—10 percent, a little faster than average

 How much competition will I face for a job?